nickovaras/vector/README.md

 This is a fork of the Vector repository at https://github.com/StanleyRoboticsInc

 Files have been added to mount a UR 5 robot arm on top.
+It has been tested from scratch on a clean Ubuntu Trusty install.
+Note that Kinect Drivers are not installed on this guide, for real hardware, see reference below.

 ### Requirements: